celestiaorg/celestia-app/pkg/proof/README.md

 # Proofs

-This package contains the proof queries for Celestia transactions/blobs.
+This package facilitates proof queries related to Celestia transactions and blobs.

 # Details